Forklift courses for all

-Using a non-accredited instructor or organization is a lot harder to prove that the training meets this required standard.
-That is why all South Coast Forklift Training delivers Independent Training Standards Scheme & Register (ITSSAR) accredited training as standard.
+Using a non-accredited instructor or organization makes it a lot harder to prove that the training meets this required standard.
+That is why South Coast Forklift Training delivers Independent Training Standards Scheme & Register (ITSSAR) accredited training as standard.
 Using an accredited training company, such as ourselves guarantees the instructor is qualified and registered; they will have undergone regular independent examination of their competence to deliver training to the required standard.

 All accredited courses are on a database for future reference; ours are on ITSSAR’s Trained Operator Passport Scheme (TOPS).

 No wonder our clients keep coming back

 Feedback from our trainees

 "In depth, slow paced, easy to follow with great attention to detail."